sefunmi4/e-co/apps/web/ethos/README.md

 Vitest and the Rust integration suite provide coverage for the shared Zustand stores, chat UI, and the gateway’s Matrix/gRPC behaviour.
 Run both regularly to catch regressions before shipping.

+## Analytics instrumentation

+The frontend wraps gateway requests in `api/client.js`, which now forwards checkout and order status changes to the analytics pipeline via `frontend/lib/analytics.ts`.
+Events are typed using the shared schema in `shared/events`.